matthiasn/talk-transcripts/Hickey_Rich/AreWeThereYet-mostly-text.md

 So there is now an asynchrony between the caller's timeline and the timeline of the identity.
 But otherwise, it is still doing all the same work.
-It is 1:1 relationship between the timeline and the identity.
+It is one to one relationship between the timeline and the identity.
 Atomic state succession falls out of two things.
 The succession falls out of the fact that everything is being put in a queue.
 And the atomic falls out of the fact that there is only one reader.

 And they can also provide point-in-time value perception.
-The reason why I call these things agents and not actors is actors typically do not.
+The reason why I call these things agents and not actors, is actors typically do not.
 In fact, they definitely do not.
 But in an in-process model, I think perception should always be supported.